-To ensure the quality of its statistical services, the BAS has mainstreamed in its statistical system for generating agricultural statistics, a quarterly data review and validation process.
-This is undertaken in three levels: provincial, regional and national levels.
-The Corn Production Survey 2009 results passed through this rigid procedure before its final outputs were released for public use.
+To ensure the quality of its statistical services, the BAS has mainstreamed in its statistical system for generating production statistics, a quarterly data review and validation process.
+This is undertaken at the provincial, regional and national levels to incorporate the impact of events not captured in the survey.